ArcticStack/arcticstack/resources/documentation/deploy.rst

 ===================
-Deploy BlueBanquise
+Deploy your cluster
 ===================

-At this point, **BlueBanquise** configuration is done.
+At this point, **Ansible** configuration is done.
 We are ready to deploy the cluster.

 First step is to deploy configuration on management1 node, and then deploy OS on the other systems.
 Last step will be to deploy configuration on the other